Community Birth Doula Training and Certification | Entrenamiento Comunitario “Doula” De Parto Y Programa de Certification

 In this session, participants will learn about the anatomy and physiology of pregnancy, what is done in prenatal care and why, and the importance of prenatal bonding.

-In this session, participants will learn about how the body works during labor and how the Doula can support the birthing person with informational support.
+In this session, participants will learn about how the body works in labor, and how the doula can provide informational support through childbirth education.

-Module Nine: Children at Birth and Sibling Preparation
+Module Eight: Children at Birth and Sibling Preparation

 In this module, we will learn about the benefits and guidelines for siblings attending the birth.
 We will also learn about guidelines for sibling preparation.

-Module Eleven: Coping with Labor, Labor Support Methods, and Support Techniques
+Module Ten: Coping with Labor, Labor Support Methods, and Support Techniques

 In this session, participants will learn how to support women through the birth process with non-pharmacological methods of pain relief such as water immersion, position changes, breathing techniques, visualization, vocalization, and comfort measures.
 They will also learn how to support mothers physically and emotionally in the immediate postpartum period.